Racket on Android (2012/07/21)

 The recent smartphones have quite impressive specs.
 E.g. the Samsung Galaxy S III comes with a 1.5 GHz quad-core processor and a GPU.
 It would be interesting though to run a real programming language on one of those phones.
 I am quite interested in the Racket programming language (also see Wikipedia) which offers full meta-programming and compile-time macros.
 I managed to cross-compile Racket to run on an Android phone HTC Desire S. I’ll describe the steps here.
 Hopefully I’ll find time to improve things and package it in some way.

 To cross-compile Racket for ARM you first need to compile Racket for the host system.
-The Racket interpreter then is used during the cross-compilation.
+The GCC cross-compiler and the Racket interpreter are then used during the cross-compilation.

 #!/bin/sh ARCHIVE=$HOME/Documents/programming/racket-5.2.1-src-unix.tgz rm -Rf /tmp/build mkdir -p /tmp/build/host cd /tmp/build/host tar xzf $ARCHIVE BUILD_HOST=/tmp/build/host/racket* cd $BUILD_HOST/src ./configure make install mkdir -p /tmp/build/cross cd /tmp/build/cross tar xzf $ARCHIVE BUILD_CROSS=/tmp/build/cross/racket* cd $BUILD_CROSS/src ./configure --host=arm-linux-gnueabi make \ RUN_THIS_RACKET_CGC=$BUILD_HOST/src/racket/racketcgc \ RUN_THIS_RACKET_MMM=$BUILD_HOST/src/racket/racket3m \ RUN_THIS_RACKET_MAIN_VARIANT=$BUILD_HOST/src/racket/racket3m \ HOSTCC=/usr/bin/gcc \ HOSTCFLAGS="-g -O2 -Wall -pthread -I./include" \ STRIP_DEBUG="arm-linux-gnueabi-strip -S" make \ RUN_THIS_RACKET_CGC=$BUILD_HOST/src/racket/racketcgc \ RUN_THIS_RACKET_MMM=$BUILD_HOST/src/racket/racket3m \ RUN_THIS_RACKET_MAIN_VARIANT=$BUILD_HOST/src/racket/racket3m \ HOSTCC=/usr/bin/gcc \ HOSTCFLAGS="-g -O2 -Wall -pthread -I./include" \ STRIP_DEBUG="arm-linux-gnueabi-strip -S" \ install cd $BUILD_CROSS/src/racket arm-linux-gnueabi-gcc -static -o racket3m gc2/main.o libracket3m.a -ldl -lm -ldl -lm -rdynamic